 - 1. Students will demonstrate the ability to communicate effectively, both orally and in writing. - 2.
 Students will demonstrate the ability to think critically, make judgements, and use computational techniques to solve problems. - 3.
 Students will demonstrate competency in technology appropriate to the field of study. - 4.
-Students will demonstrate an understanding of diversity and/or social awareness.
+Students will demonstrate an understanding of cultural awareness.